 1971 Half Dollar Value

-Generally, 1971 half dollars are worth little more than their face value in average condition, while those in uncirculated condition can fetch more.
+Generally, 1971 half dollars are worth a little more than their face value in average condition, while those in uncirculated condition can fetch more.
 However, some 1971 half dollars in mint condition or with unique marks or errors may be worth substantially more.
 Those in perfect or near-perfect condition can sell for a few thousand dollars.

-As of October 2024, a 1971 Kennedy half dollar in circulated condition is valued at around $0.60 to $0.75, while, on the open market, these coins in uncirculated condition can fetch up to $3,100, the NGC Price Guide said.
+According to the NGC Price Guide, as of September 2025, a 1971 Kennedy half dollar in circulated condition is valued at around $0.60 to $0.75, while, on the open market, these coins in uncirculated condition can fetch up to $3,100.

 What is Special About 1971 Half Dollars?

 The 1971 half dollar features the Kennedy design, which was introduced in 1964 to commemorate the late President John F. Kennedy.
 The design was an instant success.
-In 1964 the half dollar was minted with 90% silver, but its silver content decreased to 40% in 1965.
-These 40% silver half dollars were minted until 1970 when it was replaced with a copper-nickel-clad coin with the same design.
+In 1964, the half dollar was minted with 90% silver, but its silver content decreased to 40% in 1965.
+These 40% silver half dollars were minted until 1970, when it was replaced with a copper-nickel-clad coin with the same design.

-Over 450 million 1971 half dollars were struck, but few were used to actually pay for goods and services as the public saw them more as collectibles honoring Kennedy.
+Over 450 million 1971 half dollars were struck, but few were used to actually pay for goods and services, as the public saw them more as collectibles honoring Kennedy.
 This coin remains popular in the coin-collecting community today.

 How to Estimate the Value of a 1971 Half Dollar

 - Identify the attributes of the most valuable 1971 half dollars so that you know what to look out for.
-For example, the 1971 half dollar has a few common mint errors that you may run across like the 1974 doubled die obverse.
+For example, the 1971 half dollar has a few common mint errors that you may run across, like the 1974 doubled die obverse.

 - Thoroughly inspect your coin to assess its condition.
 A coin's condition is one of the most important factors influencing its value.
 Familiarize yourself with coin grading to accurately determine the condition of your 1971 half dollar.
 Note that coins in great condition may need to be graded by a professional service like PCGS to sell for a fair market price.

 - Examine your coin for its mint mark and mint errors or other irregularities that could increase its value.
-Common mint errors include doubled dies, overstamps, die breaks, clashed dies and rotated dies.
+Common mint errors include doubled dies, overstamps, die breaks, clashed dies, and rotated dies.

-- Research the most recent sale price of a specific coin, considering the date, condition, mint marks and mint errors (if applicable).
+- Research the most recent sale price of a specific coin, considering the date, condition, mint marks, and mint errors (if applicable).
 This process should give you a rough idea of what your coin could be worth.

 How to Buy and Sell 1971 Half Dollars